 bind-interfaces

-# The user to which dnsmasq will change to after startup
+# The user to which dnsmasq will change to after startup.

 user=dnsmasq

-# The group which dnsmasq will run as
+# The group which dnsmasq will run as on startup.

 group=dnsmasq

-# PID file
+# File path to the PID file

 pid-file=/var/run/dnsmasq.pid

-## Name resolution options
+### Name resolution options

 # Specify the upstream resolver within another file